Who I am: Rebecca Good, PsyD

 Early Attachment: One of the fundamental qualities that makes us human is our need for social connection.
 We are biologically wired for it.
 As such, understanding how our past relationships patterns contribute to shaping and influencing our current ones gives us the power to decide what and how to change the patterns that no longer serve us.
 This knowledge gives us the tools to improve and build better relationships in the future.

-Concierge Therapy: Concierge Therapy is designed to fit into your busy life and provide you the support you need in a world that can be fast paced and unpredictable.
-This means that you get to determine what type of support and how much your family may need on any given week (see Services page for more detail).
-Part of what makes my work tailored to you is my recognition that life happens outside of 9-5pm weekdays.
-Because of this, I offer extended business hours for phone check-ins, email communication, text messaging,* and additional support.
-I am here for you when you need me.**
+Concierge Therapy: Part of what makes my work tailored to you is my recognition that life - especially in the time of Covid - can be unpredictable and chaotic.
+Because of this, I offer extended hours for phone check-ins, email communication, text messaging,* and additional support.
+When life's challenges feel too heavy, I am here for you when you need me.**

 Professional Association Memberships